 - environmental issues.

 These factors combine in a way that magnifies their effect.
 By only addressing one or two factors and not all of them, you are unlikely to achieve the goal in preventing injury.

-- A person conducting a business or undertaking has the primary duty of care to ensure, so far as is reasonably practicable, that workers and other persons are not exposed to health and safety risks arising from the business or undertaking.
+- have the primary duty of care to ensure, so far as is reasonably practicable, that workers and other persons are not exposed to health and safety risks arising from their business or undertaking

-- Officers, such as company directors, must exercise due diligence to ensure that the business or undertaking complies with the WHS Act and Regulations and take reasonable steps to ensure that appropriate resources and processes are used to eliminate or minimise risks that arise from hazardous manual tasks.
+- must exercise due diligence to ensure that the business or undertaking complies with the WHS Act and Regulations and take reasonable steps to ensure that appropriate resources and processes are used to eliminate or minimise risks that arise from hazardous manual tasks.

 To manage the risks associated with hazardous manual tasks, a duty holder must follow a risk management process to:

 - identify hazards which could give rise to a risk